• Skip to primary navigation

 How do you boil an egg in the microwave without it exploding?

-There are a couple ways to ensure your eggs don’t explode when you cook them in a microwave.
-First, you need to add salt to the water when you cook eggs in a microwave.
+There are a couple ways to ensure your eggs don't explode when you cook them in a microwave.
+First, you need to add salt to the water.
 The proper ratio is 1/2 teaspoon of salt per egg that you cook.
 You also need to cook the eggs in a large, deep bowl.
 Don’t try using a small bowl or a glass.

 Are eggs dairy free?